 In order to create a diamond tuft on the chair backing, I need to create a template on the thin plywood sheet I cut for it.
 As I usually do when making a template for diamond tufting, I used a pegboard over top the plywood to mark where each hole should be to make up a diamond.

 When I made my diamond tufted headboard, and a diamond tufted dining room bench, I drilled holes through the wood.
 This time, since this tufted chair back will show through the design on the back of the chair, that isn’t going to work.
-So instead I’m attaching eye hooks to each mark to do all my threading from.
+So instead I’m attaching screw eye hooks to each mark to do all my threading from.

-Now just to cut my material to size that will go over the egg crate mattress foam.
+Now to cut my material to size that will go over the egg crate mattress foam.

 For the tufting task, you’ll need waxed thread, and curved upholstery needles in addition to your covered buttons.
 Want to learn how to cover buttons?
 Check out my full tufting tutorial here.

 I use the curved needle to thread through the eye hooks.
+With the right tools, this isn’t a hard task, otherwise it can be a bit of a pain.

 Pull the needle through, then one of the thread pieces as I remove the needle.